 The most well-documented benefits of CBD are the physical benefits that it provides.

-You can use CBD for acute pain, like from an injury.
+You can use CBD for acute pain.
 CBD’s analgesic effects are not limited just to chronic pain.
 You can also use CBD to combat acute pain like the kind you’d experience with a sprain, general soreness, or some kind of athletic injury.
 Usually, you would use a topical or transdermal CBD product and apply it directly to the affected area.

 Mental Benefits of CBD

 Since CBD has become more widely available and more widely studied, people are starting to understand that it provides a lot of mental benefits as well.